 The decision to choose one or the other is often a question that turns on a variety of factors, such as the focus of the dispute, the discretion needed, or a specialized subject matter that requires specific knowledge.
 Understanding the factors that go into this decision by comparing and contrasting the systems and evaluating the pros and cons of each system will help parties make the best decisions for the dispute at hand.
 This article will define litigation and arbitration, discuss the similarities and distinctions between the systems, and discuss the benefits and disadvantages of choosing one system over the other.

 Arbitration and Litigation Defined:

-Before diving into a comparison between arbitration and mediation, let us first define the terms.
+Before diving into a comparison between the arbitration process, mediation, and litigation, let us first define the terms.
 These definitions are bare-bones; however, other aspects of these systems will be drawn out as the two are compared and contrasted below.

-Arbitration is the process of dispute resolution in front of an arbitrator or a panel of arbitrators.
-The process is private, and the parties have some control over the venue and decision-makers.
+Arbitration is the conflict resolution process in front of an arbitrator or a panel of arbitrators.
+The process is private, and the parties involved have some control over the venue and decision-makers.
 It can be between two parties or more.
 The panel can decide the dispute—distinguishing it from mediation.
 The outcome of an arbitration is called an award.